RAGINICHAKRAVARTY-23/my-first-python-project/README.md

 A text-based Python survival game where the player must collect resources, avoid hazards, and make strategic decisions to survive as long as possible.

 These are a collection of beginner-level Python scripts I built while teaching myself the fundamentals.
 Each file solves a basic real-life task using clean logic and simple input/output.

+### 8. "The Rock - paper - scissors game

+ Thia is a simple Rock-Paper-Scissors game in Python with emoji-based choices, playable against the computer in the terminal.